Fagradalsfjall – The spectacular Iceland volcano

 4 July to 2 September 2021

 In July the volcano changed its mind and direction again, and started flowing north towards Meradalir instead.
-The lava flow in Nátthagi Valley came to a temporary halt.
+The lava in Nátthagi Valley came to a temporary halt.
 So the road is saved – for now.

 The harmonic volcanic tremor of Fagradalsfjall in August 2021.